Len Peto

 He later moved to Philadelphia, where in 1945 he sought to revive the dormant Maroons franchise.
 The team had suspended operations in 1938, and World War II had prevented their return.
 While Peto got swift approval to move the Maroons to Philadelphia, he was stymied by the lack of an arena that was suitable even for temporary use.
 In March 1946, Peto planned to construct an arena at the site of the Philadelphia Phillies' former ballpark.
 After two years of attempts to find an adequate arena or fund a new one, he returned the Maroons franchise to the league.

-His soccer team Montreal Carsteel dominated soccer in Quebec, winning the Quebec Cup, the championship of Quebec in 1925, 1927, 1931, 1932, 1933, 1934, 1937, 1938 and 1939.
+His soccer team Montréal Carsteel FC dominated soccer in Quebec, winning the Quebec Cup, the championship of Quebec in 1925, 1927, 1931, 1932, 1933, 1934, 1937, 1938, and 1939.
 Carsteel also reached the final of the Canadian Challenge Cup in 1939, only to lose to Vancouver Radials in four close games.
-He was a member of the Mount Stephen club in Montreal, the Kanawaki Golf Club and the St. George Snowshoe Club, and a Life Member of the Province of Quebec Football Association and of the Dominion of Canada Football Association.
+He was a member of the Mount Stephen Club in Montreal, the Kanawaki Golf Club, and the St. George Snowshoe Club, and a Life Member of the Province of Quebec Football Association and of the Dominion of Canada Football Association.
 In 2011, he was inducted into the Canadian Soccer Hall of Fame as a pioneer.